NVIDIA/framework-reproducibility/README.md

 When the data-loader pipeline is stateful and is replicated into multiple asynchronous threads, the threads can interact with each other, resulting in non-deterministic operation of the overall data-loader functionality.
-The most common example of this is when pseudorandom number genration is used in the data-loader pipeline, such as for data augmentation.
+The most common example of this is when pseudorandom number generation is used in the data-loader pipeline, such as for data augmentation.
 When the same underlying pseudorandom number generator state is used in all the threads, it will result in non-deterministic functionality.
 This happens when the default